 Colorado secure savings plan - board - studies and analyses - report - appropriation.
-The Colorado secure savings plan board (board) to study the feasibility of creating the Colorado secure savings plan and other appropriate approaches to increase the amount of retirement savings by Colorado's private sector workers.
+The Colorado secure savings plan board (board) is established to study the feasibility of creating the Colorado secure savings plan and other appropriate approaches to increase the amount of retirement savings by Colorado's private sector workers.
 The board consists of the state treasurer or the treasurer's designee and 8 additional trustees with certain experience who are appointed by the governor.
 The board is required to conduct the following 4 analyses or assessments by a specified date:

 - An analysis of the effects that greater financial education among Colorado residents would have on increasing their retirement savings; and